 "Pluck", 2000.
 Slide dissolve projection on suspended screen of feathers, 230 x 345 x 1 cm.
 5min. loop

-The narrative continuity of a trapeze act is re-choreographed by slide projectors.
-Executing a twirl mid-air, the trapeze artist’s routine becomes a slow slide dissolve projected onto a suspended screen of black feathers.
-Rupturing the integrity of the projected image a surface emerges whose plastic hybridity is ambiguous, constantly changing, organic and not.
+The work reflects the artist's ongoing interest in Mallarme, in this instance the mechanical act of chance as a trapeze act is re-choreographed by slide projectors.
+Executing a twirl mid-air, the trapeze artist’s routine is sliced into stills and projected as a dissolve sequence onto a suspended screen of black feathers.
+Rupturing the integrity of the projected image a surface emerges whose plastic hybridity is in constant metamorphosis.